arzamaskov/web-app/README.md

 # Web app project #

-## Version 1.0 ##
+## Version 2.0 ##
-App allow to get information from Instagram by name.
-Like ID, name, fullname, profile picture, followers and follows.
+Get images from Instagram by tag and display them on the page.